Harold Cottam: Recognition and legacy

-Cottam received a "hero's welcome" when the Carpathia reached New York.
+Cottam received a "hero's welcome" when Carpathia reached New York.
 For their rescue work, the crew of Carpathia were later awarded medals by the Titanic Survivors Committee.
 Crew members were awarded bronze medals, officers silver, and Captain Rostron a silver cup and a gold medal, presented by Margaret 'Molly' Brown.

 Cottam was modest about his role in the disaster and, outside a few interviews, rarely spoke of it to friends and family, preferring privacy.

 He turned down an offer to play himself in the 1958 film A Night to Remember.
 The role went to Alec McCowen.
 In 1979, he was portrayed by Christopher Strauli in S. O. S. Titanic.

 Cottam's crucial role in the disaster was honored in 2013 with a blue plaque on the wall of The Old Ship Inn in Lowdham, Nottinghamshire, where he lived after retiring.
 The plaque reads: